 Why are tax brackets crucial?

-It’s important to pay attention to income tax brackets to avoid the Social Security “tax bubble.”
+Paying close attention to your income tax brackets can help you avoid the Social Security tax bubble.
 This occurs when a retiree’s additional income, such as required minimum distributions from retirement accounts, pushes their overall income past the threshold at which Social Security benefits become taxable.
-This can result in the additional income being taxed at a marginal rate as high as 46.25%, even though the retiree may ordinarily belong in the 25% or 28% tax bracket.
+This can result in the additional income being taxed at a marginal rate as high as 41%, even though the retiree may ordinarily belong in the 12% or 22% tax bracket.

 This situation is called a “bubble” because the triggering of Social Security benefits taxation, and the outsized rise in taxable income that comes with it, is only in play up until the maximum amount of Social Security benefits are taxed, at which point the tax rate returns to normal.